nejos97/nenbajonathan.com/src/content/blog/2022-11-12-integrate-makefile-into-your-routine-as-a-python-developer.md

   - pip
   - automation
   - venv
-description:
-  Automatisez vos tâches de développement Python en intégrant un Makefile dans votre workflow quotidien.
+description: Automate your Python development tasks by integrating a Makefile into your daily workflow.
 ---

 Although that Makefile is not used too much with the interpreted programming language, make is a wonderful tool and is often misunderstood by some developers.